HIT-ImmunologyLab/PhageTailFinder/README.md

-# PhageTailFinder: A software for phage tail module recognition based on hidden markov model
+# PhageTailFinder: a software for phage tail module recognition based on hidden markov model
 ## Table of Contents
 - [Introductiom](#introudction)
 - [Requirements](#requirements)